 What We Believe In

 OUR VISION

-Each student demonstrates strength of character and is college or career ready.
+Each student will demonstrate strength of character and will be college or career ready.

 OUR MISSION

-The Bibb County School District will develop a highly trained staff and an engaged community dedicated to educating each student for a 21st century global society.
+The Bibb County School District develops a highly trained staff and an engaged community dedicated to educating each student for a 21st century global society.

 OUR VALUES

 COMPETENCY

 LOYALTY

 OPEN COMMUNICATION

 DEFINED AUTONOMY

 HONOR

 OUR NON-NEGOTIABLES

 PBIS RTI FIP TKES & LKES